 The Functional Reason

-Excluding fixies, modern bikes have a sub-component of the rear wheel, the freehub, that permits the rear wheel to keep spinning when you stop pedaling, explains Samuel Johnson, a veteran bike mechanic and independent bike dealer who’s now the North American General Market Manager for Hunt Bike Wheels.
+Excluding fixies, modern bikes have a sub-component of the rear wheel, the freehub, that permits the it to keep spinning when you stop pedaling, explains Samuel Johnson, a veteran bike mechanic and independent bike dealer who’s now the North American General Market Manager for Hunt Bike Wheels.

 The freehub has a few jobs, including attaching your cassette to your wheel hub and transferring power from the rider to the wheel.
 The most notable function here, however, is allowing the drivetrain to instantly disengage — almost like a clutch being squeezed on a motorcycle — when you stop pedaling.